sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 ### Writing an AOData HDF5 file
+1. `[tf, ME, excObj] = checkSchemaIntegrity(obj, throwError)`
+   - Are schemas viable?
-1. `checkSchemaIntegrity` - are schemas viable
+   - Where are the conflicts?
+2. `[tf, ME] = validate(obj, throwError)`
-2. `validate` - do provided values pass schema validation?
+   - Do provided values pass schema validation?
+   - If not, where did validation fail
 3. `checkRequirements` - are required values provided?
 AOData sticks to soft requirements and users can choose to leave a required value blank.
 4. `checkGitRepo` - are classes committed?
-Only prompt if schemas are viable
+Only prompt if schemas are viable, no reason to be committing schemas that will need to be updated soon
 5. `updateSchemas` - update schemas before writing

 ### Misc notes
 - Don't use numeric indexing for tables, use the column names so it's clear what data is used (and how to modify the code if the table changes in the future)
 - Values are only validated if not empty (or not "" in the case of `string`)
-- Avoid `char`, `struct` and `containers.Map`
+- Avoid `char` because it complicates equality and size which complicates schemas (for me, also user) and AOData file queries (for user)

 ### Validation error messages
 For a Record that is not nested: